-In the first module, you will understand how your loan behaves after some period of time and how your accumulated interest will increase your debt.
+In the first module, you will understand how your loan behaves after a while and how your accumulated interest will increase your debt.
 Details of multiple loans and your personal information are required to be filled in.
 Details about the types of federal loans available are also included in this module.

-This module covers all the information about how your salary will affect your monthly payments, the available repayment option to you, and when and how you can enter repayment.
+This module covers all the information about how your salary will affect your monthly payments, the available repayment option, and when and how you can enter repayment.

-After the complete session, you will have all the information you entered into the tool which will provide you a visual representation of the status of your loan, repayment schedule, and how it will look in a few years under various conditions.
-It will be helpful to keep track of your goal and make sure you pay off your loans, and with a good credit score, you can build a secure financial future.
+After the complete session, you will have all the information you entered into the tool, which will provide you a visual representation of your loan status, repayment schedule, and how it will look in a few years under various conditions.
+It will help keep track of your goal and make sure you pay off your loans, and with a good credit score, you can build a secure financial future.

 Entrance Counseling for federal student loans

-Before receiving any loan, the Entrance Counseling makes sure that the borrower knows about the terms and conditions of the loan, and their role and responsibilities as well.
+Before receiving any loan, the Entrance Counseling makes sure that the borrower knows about the terms and conditions of the loan, and their role and responsibilities.
 Not only for Direct Subsidized or Unsubsidized but Grad PLUS loan borrowers who have never borrowed any loan before also require entrance counseling.

-Loan Entrance Counseling is conducted by the school in person, or in written form that the borrower must sign and return to the school, online or through interactive electronic means with borrowers acknowledging receipts of materials.
-Available in StudentLoans.Org, interactive electronic tools include U.S Departments of Education’s online entrance counseling tools.
+The school conducts loan Entrance Counseling in person or written form.
+The borrower must sign and return to the school, online or through interactive electronic means with borrowers acknowledging receipts of materials.
+Available in StudentLoans.Org, interactive automated tools include the U.S Departments of Education’s online entrance counseling tools.

 The following entrance counseling must be there, no matter how the school provides entrance counseling: